 Top food sources: asparagus, black-eyed peas, Brussels sprouts, fortified breakfast cereal, liver, and spinach

 Another vitamin that gets a lot of attention for its role with energy, this nutrient supports your heart health by helping keep the level of homocysteine in your body within a normal range.

 Top food sources: beef, clams, fortified breakfast cereal, fortified nutritional yeast, liver, milk, salmon, and trout

 Last but not least is inositol, a B vitamin that helps make up your cellular membranes, and is super important for helping to support already healthy calcium and insulin levels.
-That means inositol indirectly helps support your bone health and helps maintain already healthy blood-sugar levels.
+That means inositol indirectly helps support your bone health (by the way, World Osteoporosis Day was just a few days ago!) and helps maintain already healthy blood-sugar levels.